 Once you’re clear on your logic model, then you have very specific items to measure.
 Start by measuring your outcomes.
 You can then work your way back through outputs, processes/activities, and inputs to locate ways to improve your outcomes.

-If useful measurement is eluding at the end of the year, don’t despair–there’s always next year.
+If useful measurement is eluding you at the end of the year, don’t despair–there’s always next year.
 Just by starting to measure, you’ll make progress.